zver4ok/pan-python/README.txt

   - a command line program for managing PAN-OS XML configurations
   - a Python and command line interface to the WildFire API
   - a Python and command line interface to the AutoFocus API
+  - a Python and command line interface to the PAN-OS licensing API

 Python versions 2.7, 3.2, 3.3 and 3.4 are supported with a single code
 base.
 There are no external modules required to use pan-python.